 “Currently according to BOVEAPM there are around 40,000 agents registered with the board in the whole of Malaysia.
 A majority are in KL because that’s where the money is.
 Well… It’s not as competitive in other areas, and that’s something to think about.” -Mr. Millennial PEA-

-“I’m going to agree with him simply because I don’t want more competition in KL” -Ms. Poptani- in between laughs.
+“I’m going to agree with him simply because I don’t want more competition in KL” -Ms. Poptani-

 Do you have enough cash savings?
 It will go a long way in this career line